 meanings from it every day."
 Mahatma Gandhi

-yoga and meditation to explanation of lessons in
+to cosmology, from techniques of yoga and meditation to the explanation

-(the Vedas of melodies), Yajur Veda (Rituals) and Atharva Veda (the Vedas of incantations.)
+(the Veda of melodies), Yajur Veda (the Veda of rituals) and Atharva Veda (the Veda of incantations.)

-(books of concise truth) and the Vedangas (auxiliary science related
+(books of concise truth) and the Vedangas (auxiliary sciences

-with Vedic study like astronomy, astrology and phonetics.)
+related to Vedic study, such as astronomy, astrology and phonetics.)

 In addition, there are Upavedas (sciences not directly related to

-Vedic study) like Ayurveda (study of holistic medicine)
+Vedic study), such as Ayurveda (study of holistic medicine) and

-and Gandharva-Veda study of music.
+Gandharva-Veda (study of music).
 It also included Puranas

-such as Srimad Bhagavatam and epics like as Mahabharata and Ramayanas.
+such as Srimad Bhagavatam and epics like as Mahabharata and Ramayana.